Evacuations ordered near Coulterville as fires break out throughout the region

-Firefighters are battling blazes across the region, including one near Coulterville that has prompted mandatory evacuations in the area.
+Firefighters battled blazes across the region, including one near Coulterville that has prompted mandatory evacuations in the area.

 The Wheeler fire broke out Monday afternoon near Coulterville, according to the California Department of Fire and Forestry Protection.

-In Merced County, firefighters have 50 percent control on a fire that broke out Sunday on Highway 152 near Dinosaur Point.
+In Merced County, firefighters had 50 percent control on a fire that broke out Sunday on Highway 152 near Dinosaur Point.
 The Dinosaur fire has consumed 180 acres.

-Closer to home, Modesto firefighters are working on a grass fire along Highway 99 near Hatch Road and previously battled a fire near Creekside Golf Course in Modesto.
+Closer to home, Modesto firefighters worked on a grass fire along Highway 99 near Hatch Road and earlier Monday battled a fire near Creekside Golf Course in Modesto.

 Conditions for fire are only going to get worse this week, as dry conditions continue and temperatures climb into the triple digits.
 The National Weather Service advised of excessive heat for the Northern San Joaquin Valley.